-The Other Assets (With the Public) balance includes advances with select activities, advances for research and development projects, and unassigned labor costs.
+The Other Assets (With the Public) balance includes advances to personnel, unassigned labor costs, and advances with select activities.

 Contract terms and conditions for certain types of contract financing payments convey rights to the Department, protecting the contract work from state or local taxation, liens or attachment by contractors' creditors, transfer of property, or disposition in bankruptcy.
 However, these rights should not be misconstrued to mean that ownership of contractors' work has transferred to the Department.
 The Department does not have the right to take the work, except as provided for in contract clauses related to termination or acceptance.
 The Department is not obligated to make payment to contractors until delivery and acceptance.